Border guard: Malaysia

 Immigration Department is part of the Malaysian government agency that was recently established in 2015 to guard the country's entry and exit points from illegal activities such as smuggling, illegal migration and human trafficking.
 Before the establishment of the agency, Malaysian borders was guarded by the Malaysian Armed Forces and Malaysian Maritime Enforcement Agency.

+Myanmar

+Myanmar has a complex border security system.
+The Border Guard Forces (BGF) are former ethnic armed organisations or EAOs that have either defected/surrendered to the Tatmadaw or are EAOs that have chosen to give up autonomy for formal integration.
+These BGF units function more as light infantry units for the Tatmadaw.
+A force that officially does handle border protection duties is the Border Guard Police (BGP), a specialized department of the Myanmar Police Force (MPF).
+The Ministry of Immigration and Population is also charged with some duties similar to border protection.
+In addition, the Myanmar Coast Guard (MCG) has maritime border security duties.

 Netherlands

-The Royal Marechaussee is the fourth organization within the Armed Forces, besides Army, Navy and Air Force.
-Besides patrolling the border it also has the function of Military Police and protects the Royal Family.
+The Royal Marechaussee is the fourth organization within the Netherlands Armed Forces, besides the Royal Netherlands Army, Royal Netherlands Navy, and the Royal Netherlands Air and Space Force.
+Besides patrolling the border, it also has the function of military police and protects the Royal Family.

 North Korea

-Border Security Command and Coastal Security Bureau are collectively responsible for restricting unauthorized cross-border (land and sea) entries and exits, in the early 1990s the bureaus responsible for border security and coastal security were transferred from the Ministry of State Security (North Korea) to the Ministry of People's Armed Forces.
+Border Security Command and Coastal Security Bureau are collectively responsible for restricting unauthorized cross-border (land and sea) entries and exits, in the early 1990s the bureaus responsible for border security and coastal security were transferred from the Ministry of State Security to the Ministry of National Defence.
 Sometime thereafter, the Border Security Bureau was enlarged to corps level and renamed the Border Security Command.
 Previously headquartered in Chagang Province, the Border Security Command was relocated to Pyongyang in 2002.